-In Semester 1 2020 we won't be offering drop in access to our building and all prayer facilities will be closed.
+Due to Covid-19 our building and all prayer facilities are currently closed.
 The Chaplains are still here for you, if you need to speak with a person of a faith we don't have on the staff we have community links with members of many faiths.
 Email us and we'll be happy to arrange to talk with you.
-Certain activities will be running on a bookable basis, for up to date details have a look on CANVAS, Facebook or on this page
+Certain activities will be running on a bookable basis, for up to date details have a look on CANVAS, Facebook or on this page.

 Meet the Chaplains: